runeburner/runeburner.github.io/src/Manual/manual/en/help.md

-This is the page for help and it is under construction
+# Help

+The help menu contains all the documentation for the game.